Bow draw

-A bow draw in archery is the method or technique of pulling back the bowstring to store energy for the bow to fire an arrow.
-The commonest method in modern target archery is the Mediterranean draw, which has long been the usual method in European archery.
+A bow draw in archery is the method or technique of pulling back the bowstring to store energy for the bow to shoot an arrow.
+The most common method in modern target archery is the Mediterranean draw, which has long been the usual method in European archery.
 Other methods include the pinch draw and the Mongolian or "thumb" draw.
 In traditional archery practice outside Western Europe the variations of the thumb draw are by far the most dominant draw types, with the Mediterranean draw restricted to the Olympic style of target archery.

 Pinch draw and release

 The pinch draw squeezes the end of the arrow between the thumb and index finger.
 Most people use this draw naturally when they first start shooting.
 This is often called the "primary draw/release"; the advantage of this draw is that the release is very clean; when the pull reaches a certain point, friction can no longer hold the arrow and it flies free.
 However, this release prevents the drawing of a stiff bow unless the archer possesses enormous strength in the fingers.
 It is now of historical interest, but was widespread in traditional archery in the Americas and is seen (with the Mediterranean draw) in the earlier Assyrian reliefs of Ashurnasirpal II.
 Among Greek archers it was probably the most common draw until the end of the Classical period.